You are interested in Geogames, but you do not know, where to start?

 Where you think you are, is not where you might end up playing this game!
 Guesstimate is a casual game that uitilizes algorithms typically used for GPS positioning and provides you a random exploration experience of your city.

 Knowing about your distance to predefined locations around you allows you to compute your current position.
-Of course, this task gets more difficult by ingamemeasurement errors.
+Of course, this task gets more difficult by measurement errors.
 Guesstimate illustrates the impact of such errors by handing the job of delivering reliable distance measurements over to you: How far is it from your current position to e.g. Big Ben, Westminster Abbey or Tower Bridge?
 From your guesses, Guesstimate derives a geocoordinate where you would be, if your estimations were correct.
 Before the next round starts, you have to move to that place as a penalty – the better you guess, the less you walk…

 Give it a try (just download the file on your Android device and tap once to install):